-Everyone with an email account and online access is a potential target, but hackers tend to go after people with the most access to funds and sensitive information like passwords and social security numbers.
-Therefore, these four departments are most often targeted by hackers:
+Everyone with an email account and online access is a potential target.
+However, hackers tend to go after people with the most access to funds and sensitive information like passwords and social security numbers.
+Therefore, these four departments most often get targeted by hackers:

-What are some basic cyber security awareness tips?
+What are some remedial cyber security awareness tips?

-Improve password security – A study by Okta found that 40 percent of respondents use and reuse the same two to four passwords, while 10 percent admitted they only use one password for everything.
-Insist on more password complexity from your employees, and consider instituting Multifactor Authentication, which blocks attackers from gaining access to your network and brute-forcing into cloud-based email accounts.
+Improve password security – A study by Okta found that 40% of respondents use and reuse the same two to four passwords.
+Meanwhile, 10% of respondents admitted they only use one password for everything.
+Therefore, you should insist on more password complexity from your employees.
+You should also consider instituting Multifactor Authentication, which blocks attackers from gaining access to your network and brute-forcing into cloud-based email accounts.

-Think before you click – There are a few ways to easily identify a spam email:
+Think before you click – There are a few ways to identify a spam email quickly:

-Secure ironclad data backup protection – Reliable and regularly monitored data backups are the only way to truly recover after a malicious data breach.
+Reliable and regularly monitored data backups are the only way to recover after a malicious data breach.
 Despite this fact, a report by Storage Magazine found that one in three companies do not test their backups.
 At Capital Network Solutions, we exclusively use Barracuda Backup products to protect your data on-premises and in the cloud.

-Invest in cyberbreach insurance – Protect your organization against claims arising from ransomware and phishing attacks, especially if your business maintains or processes personal data like social security numbers and dates of birth, or protected health information like medical record numbers.
-A small business may not believe that the data they store is “sensitive,” but regardless of size, most businesses store valuable information like email addresses, billing addresses and phone numbers.
+Protect your organization against claims arising from ransomware and phishing attacks, especially if your business maintains or processes personal data like social security numbers and dates of birth, or protected health information like medical record numbers.
+Small business owners may not believe that the data they store qualifies as “sensitive.”
+But regardless of size, most organizations store valuable information like email addresses, billing addresses and phone numbers.

 What are some of the top cyber security awareness training vendors?

-Security awareness training is one of the fastest-growing sectors in the world of IT, as more companies are realizing that standard security measures like spam filters, antivirus software and firewalls aren’t enough on their own anymore.
+Security awareness training is one of the fastest-growing sectors in the world of IT, as more companies realize that standard security measures like spam filters, antivirus software and firewalls aren’t enough on their own anymore.
 Here are three of the top vendors in this rapidly expanding sphere:

 Celebrity hacker Kevin Mitnick serves as the Chief Hacking Officer for this Clearwater, Florida-based company, which specializes in the field of security awareness training.
 The company’s slogan: “Human Error.
 Conquered.”

 This British corporation first started offering antivirus and encryption products in 1985.
 Today, Sophos helps secure the networks of over 100,000 businesses, including Pixar, Xerox, Ford, Avis and Toshiba.
-Their security training awareness software is called Phish Threat.
+Meanwhile, their security training awareness software is called Phish Threat.

-Barracuda was founded in 2003 and is headquartered in Campbell, California.
-A long-time leader in the data backup protection field, Barracuda has now entered the security awareness training sphere with PhishLine.
+Founded in 2003, Barracuda runs operations from its headquarters in Campbell, California.
+A long-time leader in the data backup protection field, Barracuda entered the security awareness training sphere with PhishLine.